 Event photos for LinkedIn – how to get images that work

-When your company holds a conference, workshop or other event, it makes sense to document the day with photos.
-But not all images are equally suitable for use on LinkedIn and other social media.
+When your company hosts a conference, workshop, or other event, it makes good sense to document the day with photos.
+However, not all photos are equally suitable for use on LinkedIn and other social media platforms.

-Here's what to consider if you want to use event images actively in your communication - and how I as a photographer can help you get the right material.
+Here's what you should consider if you want to actively use event photos in your communication—and how, as a photographer, I can help you get the right material.

-One of the biggest events of the year: Folkemødet in Allinge.
+One of the year's biggest events: The People's Meeting in Allinge.

 Avoid images that say nothing

-The classic event post on LinkedIn often shows a screen in the distance, a row of chairs - or a close-up of a name badge.
-The intention is good, but the image rarely tells you anything about what actually happened - or why it was worth attending.
+Classic event posts on LinkedIn often show a screen from a distance, a row of chairs – or a close-up of a name tag.
+The intention is good, but the picture rarely tells you anything about what actually happened – or why it was worth being there.

 A good event photo doesn't just show that something happened – it shows how it felt to be there.